 Ask for Three Letters of Recommendation, one letter from each of the three areas:

-Please use the letter of recommendation form to request letters before you begin the application.
+If you already know who you plan to use for your letter of recommendation prior to submitting your application, please use the letter of recommendation form to request letters before you begin the application.
 Once you have completed the form an email will be sent to your references with instructions on how to complete and upload the recommendation, so make sure you have talked to them before fill out the form.
+Only complete this form once, either before you begin your online application or when you complete the application.

 Teaching & Working with Youth: This letter is to be written by a professional educator who has supervised and/or observed you while you are interacting with children in an academic setting (i.e., a cooperating public school teacher in whose classroom you observed during Intro to Teaching).